devbridge/Objective-C-Style-Guide/README.md

 ##Categories

 * Categories should be named for the sort of functionality they provide.
+* Category name and class extension's brackets should be separated from the class name with a whitespace.
 * Category filenames should be constructed as ClassName+CategoryName (with plus being an actual part of the filename).
 * Expossing private methods for subclasses or unit testing should be done by creating a class extension named `Class_Private.h`.
 * Massive view controllers or huge manager singletons can have their code dispersed and categorized over several files with categories.
 In these cases we leave the category method declaration calls in the main class header, but we create different files for category method impementations.
-* Categories for classes from system frameworks or 3rd-party dependencies must be prefixed with the abreviation of the project to avoid runtime collisions with hidden methods.
+* Categories for classes from system frameworks or 3rd-party dependencies must be prefixed with the abreviation of the project followed by underscore to avoid runtime collisions with hidden methods.
 For instance:
 ```objc
 @interface UIImage (MyCategory)